localghost32/competition/README.md

 Use: jupyter notebook.

-In notebook in each dir you can find some words about
+In notebook in each dir you can find some words about.

-Сompetition is dedicated to ML
+Сompetition is dedicated to ML.